segmentio/segment-docs/src/connections/destinations/catalog/youbora/index.md

 ### Video Ad Started

-When an ad begins to load, you should use our [Video Ad Started](/docs/connections/spec/video/#ad-events) event.
-We will map the properties from these events to the following Youbora video metadata fields:
+When an ad begins to load, use the [Video Ad Started](/docs/connections/spec/video/#ad-events) event.
+Segment maps the properties from these events to the following Youbora video metadata fields:

 <table>